TheJuiceIsSimulated/beginner-emerald-dapp/quest-submissions.md

 https://flow-view-source.com/testnet/account/0x5eedf13288966e43

-## Chapter 4 Day 1 (Day 10)
+## Chapter 4 Day 1 (Day 10) THE QUESTS FOR THIS DAY WERE A LITTLE DIFFICULT!

 1. How did we get the address of the user?
 Please explain in words and then in code.

 We get the address of the user through the `user` variable, since the address of the user is stored in the `user` variable.
+In code, we get the address of the user by coding `fcl.currentUser.subscribe(setUser)`.

+**QUESTION:** Is this answer correct?
+I was/still am confused on how we got the address of the user.

 .

 2. What do `fcl.authenticate` and `fcl.unauthenticate` do?

+The logic `fcl.authenticate` in the `handleAuthentication` function makes sure that the user logs in to our DApp if the user is logged out.
+The logic `fcl.unauthenticate`in the `handleAuthentication` function makes sure that the user logs out of our DApp if they are logged in.

 .

 3. Why did we make a `config.js` file?
 What does it do?

+We made a `config.js` file so we could connect our DApp to the Flow Testnet; this file lets us do blockchain stuff, like sending transactions, executing scripts & logging into the DApp with Blocto & Lilico Wallet, directly from our frontend code.

+**QUESTION:** Why is it beneficial to do blockchain stuff directly from our frontend code?

 .